get¶

 RESULT

 Result of the control.
-Note that in the API, a
+Note that in the API, a MISSING DATA state is referred to as UNKNOWN.
+Values - PASS, FAIL, UNKNOWN

-Environment output¶
+Environment output

 The fugue get environment output includes the following attributes: